 Although the pronunciation of the name “vrots-wahf” isn’t very appealing, the city boasts bucket loads of old-world charm and idyllic areas.
 Think grand buildings, a maze of canals, islands, bridges and an abundance of green spaces.
 The perfect place for a romantic getaway!

 Ostrów Tumski, Cathedral Island, one of the most beautiful surviving Gothic architecture sites in Europe, is a reminder of the early Middle Ages.
-So is Rynek we Wrocławiu, the main square enclosed by colorful houses, which underwent a thorough renovation in 1997 and is today one of the most impressive market squares in Europe.
+So is Rynek we Wrocławiu, the main square enclosed by colorful houses.
+It underwent a thorough renovation in 1997 and is today one of the most impressive market squares in Europe.

 Art and culture lovers can visit numerous galleries, museums, theatres and even an opera house.
 While those who want to spend time outside can do so in Juliusz Słowacki Park or one of the many other riverside parks that surround the city.
 The Botanical Garden, with its stunning flower garden, waterfalls, orangery, rock garden and cactus greenhouse is also worth a visit.